magento/devdocs/src/guides/v2.4/graphql/mutations/update-company-user.md

 Error | Description
 --- | ---
-`You do not have authorization to perform this action.` | The user with ID provided in the `input`.`id` argument not available to your company.
+`You do not have authorization to perform this action.` | The user with the ID provided in the `input`.`id` argument is not assigned to your company.
 `No such entity with roleId = xxx` | The company role with ID `xxx` doesn't exist.
-`A customer with the same email address already exists in an associated website` | The email provided in the `input`.`email` argument has already exist to another user.
+`A customer with the same email address already exists in an associated website` | The email provided in the `input`.`email` argument belongs to another user.